Some malls, retailers helping to give people with disabilities a more comfortable shopping experience

 Ms Hwee Lee, senior sustainability director at Uniqlo Singapore, said: “It is challenging when disabilities are invisible, or when there are large numbers in the stores needing accommodation and support, which is why we offer a special service before store opening hours to serve them.”

 She added that with the success of its pilot in the Ang Mo Kio outlet, more Uniqlo stores in places like Raffles City and Junction 8 will be retrofitted with improved accessibility features.
-The brand will also work on making its e-commerce store inclusive for customers with visual impairment, she told ST.
+The brand will also work on making its e-commerce store inclusive for customers with visual impairment, she told The Straits Times.

 Inclusivity efforts in other malls in Singapore are currently largely focused on accessibility and physical features.

-Lendlease, which operates four malls, including Jem and 313@somerset, provides tenants with suggestions on inclusive features like larger fitting rooms and varying counter heights when reviewing their design drawings.
+Lendlease, which operates four malls, including Jem and 313@somerset, provides tenants with suggestions on inclusive features, such as larger fitting rooms and varying counter heights, when reviewing their design drawings.

 Lendlease’s Singapore head of asset operations Jenny Khoo said the operator works with accessibility consultants to ensure its spaces can cater to different mobility methods.
 It also works with organisations like the Disabled People’s Association to review its facilities and develop resources like accessibility guides.